Phil Pilgrim

 Phil Pilgrim graduated from the University of Georgia with a Bachelor of Science in Psychology and a Bachelor of Arts in Criminal Justice.
 He attended Georgia State University College of Law where he earned his Juris Doctorate.

 During his time there, Phil was very active in the training of Law Enforcement on the subject of DUI Detection and Enforcement and courtroom demeanor and testimony.
-He spent quite a bit of time at the Georgia Public Safety Training Center in the City of Forsyth, which is where many officers receive their Mandate Training.
+He was often an instructor at the Georgia Public Safety Training Center (GPSTC) in the City of Forsyth, which is where many officers receive their Mandate Training.
+Being a “teacher” taught Phil that a vast majority of issues in cases involving DUI are a byproduct of a lack of training and experience of the officers we have out on the road.
+Likewise, for those that are well trained, an officer’s inability to recognize the limitations of the tools they are equipped with to investigate individuals suspected of driving under the influence result in many improper arrests.

 He is a devoted husband and father.
-When not working, he spends all his free time with his family and friends.
-He is a member of The Vine United Methodist Church where he volunteers every Sunday.
+When not working, he spends his free time with his family and friends.
+He is a member of The Vine United Methodist Church.
 His Faith, Family, and Friendships are the most important things in his life.
 Phil is confident that fervor for those three components in his life furthers his abilities in representing his clients.